SOBotics/SOCVFinder/quickGuide.md

 ###Cherry pick

-The process of reviweing is **asking for batch** in desired tag, **review** and send **done** command to notify bot that the questions have been reviewed to avoid that questions are included in next (10) batches.
+The process of reviewing is **asking for batch** in desired tag, **review** and send **done** command to notify Queen that the questions have been reviewed to avoid that questions are included in next (10) batches.

 **Example**

-- `@Queen [java]` - get 20 cherry picked gestions in java
+- `@Queen [java]` - get 20 cherry picked questions in java

 - **Review the questions**

- - `@Queen done` - report to Queen that you have reviwed the question to avoid them to show up in future batches, note you can see them again with the -all parameter see full commands
+- `@Queen done` - report to Queen that you have reviewed the question to avoid them to show up in future batches, note you can see them again with the -all parameter see full commands

-These are the additional filters you can apply to your cherry pick
+These are the additional filters reviewer can apply to the cherry pick

 `@Queen <max-questions> <tag>* "dupes" <cv-count>cv <q-score>s <answers> <age>d -all`